 Passbolt SA is based on the tiny Duchy of Luxembourg, which is part of the European Union.
-Luxembourg isn’t technically part of the 5 or 14-eyes surveillance alliance but has strong ties to NATO and the USA, and its own intelligence agencies have been implicated in spying scandals in the not-too-distant past.
+Luxembourg isn’t technically part of the Five or Fourteen Eyes surveillance alliance but has strong ties to NATO and the USA.
 That’s something users will want to bear in mind, although it’s not necessarily fatal to the Passbolt package.

 The company has released Passbolt as a fully open-source product, under the Free Software Foundation’s GNU AGPL, and all of the source files can be downloaded from Github – a sign of how transparent the developers are about how the password manager works.